 I think a patient's rating of pain would be much less subjective if we used the Flay Scale.
 "On a scale of one to ten, with one being you feel wonderful and ten being flayed alive, how are you feeling today?".
 "Well doc, after having my arm ground up in that wood chipper, I'd say I was about a 6.5 on the Flay Scale."

 As to Marcie and me, I'd put us at about a 0.025 on the Flay Scale after our first couple of days on the Via Francigena.
 That puts it in a different perspective, eh?
-See you next week.
+Join us next time when we visit wine country and explore a legend or two.